andyshep/CoreDataPlaygrounds/core-data-playground.md

 city.setValue(634535, forKeyPath: GROAttribute.Population)
 ```

 That's it.
 If we saved the context at this point, we'd have one `City` entity.
 A city is comprised of neighborhoods, so add those too.
-Create a dictionary containing key/value pairs cooresponding to entity attributes.
-In a [real app](http://www.objc.io/issue-10/networked-core-data-application.html), this data might be retrived as JSON from a web service.
+Create a dictionary containing key/value pairs corresponding to entity attributes.
+In a [real app](http://www.objc.io/issue-10/networked-core-data-application.html), this data might be retrieved as JSON from a web service.

 ```swift
 var neighborhoods = [[GROAttribute.Name:"Loyal Heights", GROAttribute.Population:10147],